Darkness4/just-encrypt-yaml/README.md

 Just encrypt string values in YAML with asymmetric PEM keys.
 Needed for GitOps when we need to encrypt locally, and decrypt server-side.

+Made with standard library.
+Simple and as basic as possible.

 ## Usage

 ### Generate PEM keys